mmazzarolo/mmazzarolo.com/content/blog/2018-12-15-just-tap/index.md

 New React feature, new test project!
 This time I wanted to test the shiny React-Hooks and achieve a fully type-safe Redux coverage.
-I also thrown into the mix Redux-Saga for handling the game loop and Immer for handling the reducers immutability.
+I also thrown into the mix Redux-Saga for handling the game loop and Immer for handling the reducers' immutability.

 ### Features